microbiomedata/metaT_Assembly/docs/index.rst

 Workflow Overview
 -----------------

 This workflow was developed by Brian Foster at JGI.
 Original repo can be found (here)[https://code.jgi.doe.gov/BFoster/jgi_meta_wdl/-/tree/master/metatranscriptome].
-This workflow uses SPAdes and `bbmap` to assemble and map QC'ed transcriptomic reads, with an AGP file created using `fungalrelease.sh`.
+This workflow uses SPAdes and :code:`bbmap` to assemble and map QC'ed transcriptomic reads, with an AGP file created using :code:`fungalrelease.sh`.

 Workflow Availability
 ---------------------